Plan for Pennsylvania

 Phase 2: Reopening

-With new case counts showing that these aggressive efforts have flattened the curve, the governor and his administration will begin to plan for a reopening process that protects Pennsylvanians and helps to stabilize the economy.
+With new case counts showing that aggressive efforts helped flatten the curve, the governor and his administration began a reopening process that protects Pennsylvanians and helps stabilize the economy.

-To that end, the administration will work with economic and public health experts to determine the metrics used for safe reopening by taking a regional, sector-based approach.
+The administration works with economic and public health experts to determine metrics used for safe reopening — taking a regional, sector-based approach.

-In consultation with Team PA, the Department of Health, the Department of Community and Economic Development, the Department of Labor and Industry, the Pennsylvania Emergency Management Agency, and others, the administration will develop guidance for businesses, local governments, workers, customers, and others and guide a safe reopening process.
+In consultation with Team PA, the Department of Health, the Department of Community and Economic Development, the Department of Labor and Industry, the Pennsylvania Emergency Management Agency, and others, the administration develops the latest guidance for businesses, local governments, workers, customers, and others.

 - Our approach will be data driven and reliant upon quantifiable criteria to drive a targeted, evidence-based, regional approach to reopenings in Pennsylvania.